K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 The K3NG USB and PS2 keyboards map a ton of functions, I plan to replicate those key mappings later.
 For now I have coded all regular keys and their SHIFT+key codes also work.

+Tested with BLE keyboard Rii i8+ mini keyboard and the Logitech K380 which happens to use BT classic.

 Eventually I will merge these changes into the current K3NG repo and do a Pull Request there.

-WiIl be adding WIKI pages to show how I set up the IDE Tool options and placing the bt_keyboad library in the right place.
+Will be adding WIKI pages here to show how I set up the IDE Tool options and placing the bt_keyboad library in the right place.
+I do have Wiki pages to show how to upload precompiled firmware to your compatible CPU board eith of 2 tools.

-Tested with BLE keyboard Rii i8+ mini keyboard.
-Started testing Logitech K380 whci happears to use BT classic and is crashing during BT discovery during initial pairing, investigating....

 *************************************************************************